tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 test subscriptions are not created separately - they are real subscriptions but with special characteristics and behaviour for license testers.

-=> it's required to create and publish a real subscription in iTunes Connect as described above (application itself may stay unpublished).
+=> it's required to create and publish a real subscription in GP as described above (application itself may stay unpublished).

 <https://developer.android.com/google/play/billing/billing_admin.html#billing-form-add>: